uyjulian/ed8pkg2glb/README.md

 ### Step 1: Decompilation
 Obtain a model pkg file.
 In CS3/CS4, the files are stored in assets.pka and must be extracted.
 Use [extract_pka.py](https://github.com/eArmada8/unpackpka) in the same folder as assets.pka.

 Place ed8pkg2gltf.py and lib_fmtibvb.py into a folder with your character model (.pkg) file.
 Double-click ed8pkg2gltf.py.
 It will create a folder with the same name as the pkg, and dump in there the model in gltf form, meshes for modding in a folder, textures in their own folder, and a metadata.json file.
+(Note: Vertex group mapping behavior can be configured, see below.)

 Note: If there is more than one .pkg file in the directory, the script will dump them all.